akdiggy/fintech_mod5/README.md

 Install the MCForecastTools.py file in the same directory that you store the financial_planning_tools.ipynb file before trying to execute.

+You will need to create a .env file and enter the following credentials in it to be able to retreive data from Alpaca:

+* ALPACA_API_KEY = "<enter your value here>

+* ALPACA_SECRET_KEY = "<enter your value here>"

 The ipynb file was run using VC Code version 1.74.2.